 - A. Required of all counselors: - A1.
-Scheduled counselor duties are to be used for the following: - provide counseling services to students at assigned times and locations; - scheduled or drop-in counseling appointments with student; - group appointments with students; - working with students in class, in collaborations with instructional faculty; - program coordination, student workshops, or case management activities, so long as they are approved or assigned by the dean; - counselor observations for evaluations; - additional duties as approved or assigned by the dean that directly supports students. - A2.
-The following activities, if counselors engage in them, should be blocked on the counseling grid to take place during other "on campus" professional duties time: - submit timely and accurate reports as required; - Maintaining necessary counseling records; - Prepare for student appointments by reviewing student information prior to meeting with students; - Provide follow up services to students, including responding to student emails and questions in a timely manner; - Perform appropriate research and consultation to provide students with correct and updated information; - Meetings not part of the professional plan. - B. Additional professional responsibilities, not subject to additional compensation for counselors on regular academic year contract are those engaged in consistent with the counselor professional plan point requirements set forth in Article 6: (See Note 1) - C. Voluntary activities performed without additional District compensation: - participate in co-curricular activities (e.g., student club advising); - participate in college-community relations activities (e.g., public speaking engagements); and - participate in articulation with business and industry. - Note 1: It is not the intention of the parties to this Agreement to imply that all unit members will be assigned all of the responsibilities listed under B. Certain of these responsibilities may be appropriate for assignment to a given unit member who would not be paid additional District compensation for discharging them.
+Scheduled counselor duties are to be used for the following: - provide counseling services to students at assigned times and locations; - scheduled or drop-in counseling appointments with student; - group appointments with students; - participate in commencement exercises (See Note 2); - working with students in class, in collaborations with instructional faculty; - program coordination, student workshops, or case management activities, so long as they are approved or assigned by the dean; - counselor observations for evaluations; - additional duties as approved or assigned by the dean that directly supports students. - A2.
+The following activities, if counselors engage in them, should be blocked on the counseling grid to take place during other "on campus" professional duties time: - submit timely and accurate reports as required; - Maintaining necessary counseling records; - Prepare for student appointments by reviewing student information prior to meeting with students; - Provide follow up services to students, including responding to student emails and questions in a timely manner; - Perform appropriate research and consultation to provide students with correct and updated information; - Meetings not part of the professional plan. - B. Additional professional responsibilities, not subject to additional compensation for counselors on regular academic year contract are those engaged in consistent with the counselor professional plan point requirements set forth in Article 6: (See Note 1) - C. Voluntary activities performed without additional District compensation: - participate in co-curricular activities (e.g., student club advising); - participate in college-community relations activities (e.g., public speaking engagements); and - participate in articulation with business and industry. - Note 1: It is not the intention of the parties to this Agreement to imply that all unit members will be assigned all of the responsibilities listed under B. Certain of these responsibilities may be appropriate for assignment to a given unit member who would not be paid additional District compensation for discharging them. - Note 2: A maximum of one-half of the contract and regular faculty will be expected to participate each year.
+No individual will be required to participate more frequently than once in each two-year period.